vamshikr/swamp-python-api/README.md

-# swamp-python-api
+# swamp-python-api (unofficial)
-Python API to access SWAMP (unofficial)
+Python API to access SWAMP

+> This is not an official SWAMP project

 Currently, the API supports uploading and assessment of *Java* packages in SWAMP.
 Support for other languages will be added soon.